Return to Metric Menu

-1) Liter: symbol = L. The SI unit for volume is m3 (cubic meter).
+(a) Liter: symbol = L. The SI unit for volume is m3 (cubic meter).
 One dm3 (cubic decimeter) equals one L. A cubic decimeter is a cube 0.1 m on a side.
 The fact that 1 dm3 equals 1 L is used often in metric unit conversions.
 Remember it!

-2) cubic centimeter: symbol = cm3.
+(b) cubic centimeter: symbol = cm3.
 Often used for measuring the volume of solids, one cm3 equals one milliliter (mL).
 This equality between 1 cm3 and 1 mL is used often in metric unit conversions.
 Remember it!

 The meter has a most interesting history.
 The original definition was one ten-millionth of the distance from the North Pole to the Equator.
 From that, French scientists made a bar of 90% platinum and 10% iridium and put two marks on it to signify the meter distance.